Industrial Designs Act, 2003: Other provisions

-Conclusion
+Implementation

 Although the Industrial Designs Act, 2003 (ACT 660) has been in force up to date, it is still in the development stage and has yet to fully develop.
 Although Ghana has the ACT 660, the implementing regulations have not yet passed.
 Accordingly, currently the Registry only accepts and processes applications relating to textiles designs.
 All other designs are not registrable in Ghana by way of national filings pending the implementations of regulations.
 Although Ghana has acceded to the Hague Agreement Concerning the International Deposit of Industrial Designs, ACT 660 does not provide for the implementation of the Hague registration system, so the position in regard to such registration is not clear.